Oct 19, 2018, 10:56:25 AM CDT Feb 3, 2023, 2:28:18 PM CST

 Vaccine anxiety varies with each child, and what works one year might change the next.
 However, we hope these tips make your next doctor's visit a more positive one as you take steps to keep your child healthy.

 Getting a shot can be scary for some children.
 A 2018 survey revealed that 50% of kids under 6 fear doctor visits.
-Check out 5 tips for helping children combat their fear of shots.
+Check out 5 tips for easing your child’s fear of shots.

 Learn more

-Vaccines protect children from getting sick from many crippling or deadly illnesses.
+Vaccines protect children from getting sick from many deadly illnesses.
 Get the facts about vaccines and download current immunization schedules.

 Screen capture of family newsletter signup